jochenalt/Pentapod-Design/docs/construction.md

 <img src="../videos/Pentapod-7-legs-vs-5legs.gif"/>

 You're right, too crowded, a body full of legs.
-Thinking of the design I had in mind something  thin  with thigh gaps and no technical wires crossing the joints.
-The servo motors should be hidden, even in the axially turning knee.
+Thinking of the design I had in mind something  thin with thigh gaps and no technical wires hanging over the joints.
+The servo motors should be hidden, even in the turning knee.

 I startet with this construction which I liked very much, it is very lean and creepy: